ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/github-actions.md

 </table>

-Here you can find instructions [if you want to develop an action for other people to use](https://help.github.com/en/actions/building-actions/about-actions)
+* Here you can find instructions [if you want to develop an action for other people to use](https://help.github.com/en/actions/building-actions/about-actions)

+* Here is an example of an action: [actions/create-release](https://github.com/actions/create-release)

 ## Event